learnmonkey/learnmonkey.github.io/README.md

 # Contributing

-If you are looking to contribute, just open a pull request.
+If you want to add some content or fix something, fork this repository and make your edits.
+Then, you can create a pull request.

+If you want to make some suggestions, you can open an issue.

 # Our Mission